 To assist with the accessibility of grid and scale/rank questions, BOS presents all respondents with an option to break the grid out into separate questions.
 This provides an alternative display format for the question(s) that some respondents may find easier to use.

 To make your survey as accessible as possible, we recommend minimising or avoiding the use of grid and scale/rank questions.

 When using images, audio and video in surveys, you should provide a text equivalent for this content.
 When inserting an image you will be prompted to enter alternative text in the dialogue box.
 For other media (audio or video) you should include a separate transcript or caption in the associated note or question text.

 Technical delivery of surveys

-BOS explicitly associates labels with their associated form controls for all question types, with the exception of questions in a grid and questions in scale/rank formats.
-As mentioned previously, when creating accessible surveys we recommend that you avoid using grid or scale/rank questions, as the complicated structure can cause significant problems for some user groups.
+BOS associates labels with their associated form controls for all question types, except for questions in a grid and questions in scale/rank formats.
+As mentioned before, when creating accessible surveys we recommend that you avoid using grid or scale/rank questions, as the complicated structure can cause significant problems for some user groups.

 It should be possible to complete surveys without the use of a mouse.
 Respondents can tab between questions and submit surveys using only keyboard input.

 BOS is designed to produce semantically correct and valid HTML.
 However, it is possible for survey authors to add their own HTML using the note item, so the survey output can be affected by survey authors.

 Similarly, BOS produces surveys that have a correct document hierarchy (<h2> following a single <h1> etc.), but survey authors can accidentally leave out some heading levels (by not using sections or other titles as intended in their surveys) or introduce other headings using notes.
 These changes from the default output of BOS should not raise significant accessibility problems, but authors are encouraged to pilot their surveys with as many different user groups as possible before distributing them to their intended audience.